zhiwenh/delib/README.md

 <a name="Ethereum+options"></a>
 #### delib.eth.options
 The transaction options to be used.
 Change this in-between your contract deployments or contract method calls.
-The option's object could contain:
+If gas is at 0 or null then it will be estimated automatically for each transaction.

 ```
 {